 A conference committee is created for the purpose of resolving the differences between the Chambers on a piece of legislation.
 This usually entails a joint meeting of two committees.

 During session, several reports are provided which can be generated based on purpose.
 Reports include information about introducers/sponsors, governor’s actions, bills with companions, passed bills, chapter number/effective dates, and committee progress, which are updated several times each day.
-When the Legislature is not in session, reports are available for sessions back to 2010.

 Appointments to certain boards and offices that require Senate confirmation are tracked and maintained.
 Information is provided on what committees heard the appointment, how the Senate voted on the appointment and what other appointments an appointee may currently or historically have.
 In addition, appointments can be sorted by district for the current session year only.